-As a youth, Vijay struggles as a dockworker.
-Eventually, he becomes a leading figure of the underworld, while younger brother, Ravi, is an educated, upright policeman.
-But in the end, it all comes down to, who does mother love more?
+Vijay struggles as a dockworker.
+Eventually, he becomes a leading figure of the underworld, while his younger brother, Ravi, is an educated, upright policeman.
+This divide causes problems in their relationship.

 A melodramatic tale of a man with a terminal disease.
 The story begins with Dr Bhaksar winning a literary prize for his book about a patient called Anand.
 The rest is flashback.
 Anand, the title character, is suffering from lymphosarcoma of the intestine.
 He, however appears to be cheerful on the outside and is determined to extract as much pleasure from his remaining lifespan as is possible.
 Dr. Bhaskar his physician tends to Anand in his last days.
 After Anand dies we can however still hear his voice which was recorded on a tape.
 Dr Bhakser writes a book on his patient and wins a literary prize for it Written by

 27 of 30 people found this review helpful.

 Was this review helpful to you?